ryanatkn/cosmicplayground/README.md

 > Pixi makes it smooth on both and gives us access to wonderful goodies like the
 > [TilingSprite](http://pixijs.download/release/docs/PIXI.TilingSprite.html)
 > and [RenderTexture](http://pixijs.download/release/docs/PIXI.RenderTexture.html)
-> which are used to great effect in
+> which are used in
 > [the Pixi implementation of the Earth map](/src/portals/deep-breath/EarthViewerPixi.svelte).

 Pixi is a hefty dependency and roughly tripled the website's JavaScript bundle size to a total of about 600KB.
-The rest of the website uses [Svelte](https://svelte.dev), whose tiny bundles make this dependency painful in comparison, but Pixi delivers graphics performance that the DOM and 2d canvas cannot, so the tradeoff is worth it for this app.
+The rest of the website uses [Svelte](https://svelte.dev), whose tiny bundles make this dependency painful in comparison, but Pixi delivers graphics performance that the DOM and 2d canvas cannot.

 The Responsible web developer would load code only when needed through code splitting, but Pixi proved helpful to render the app's global background image